prokerala/astrology-sdk/README.md

 // }

-// exit;

 /**
-* To get Horoscope Matching/Dasha Porutham/Dasha Koot details
+* Horoscope Matching/Dasha Porutham/Dasha Koot details
 * (It is the south indian match making method)
 *
 * system is either kerala/tamil